-3. Every insurance contract procured and delivered as a surplus lines coverage must be initialed by or bear the name of the surplus lines broker who
+3. Every insurance contract procured and delivered as a surplus lines coverage must be initialed by or bear the name of the surplus lines broker who procured it and must have printed or stamped upon it the following:

 "This contract is registered and delivered as a surplus line coverage under the Surplus Line Insurance Law, O.C.G.A.
 Chapter 33-5."
 HAWAII HI